 Q: An employee will soon complete the 90-day introductory period, and I've recently noticed unacceptable behavior from her.
 She has a bad attitude lately related to doing things according to our procedures, and she frequently bickers with co-workers about the way we do things.
 What's the best way to approach her about these concerns?

-A: I recommend making the employee aware of your concerns about her interpersonal behavior.
+A: We recommend making the employee aware of your concerns about her interpersonal behavior.
 As she has not yet received any feedback about it, you can present the matter in the context of a review at the end of the 90-day introductory period.

 Specify which of her behaviors need to change and illustrate what they should be going forward.
 Keep the focus on what success at your company looks like.
 It sounds as though her technical skills meet your expectations, but that her attitude may be holding her back.
 So, let her know that you recognize that she is in a learning period, but that you expect her to be open to constructive criticism and to get along with the team.